-Well done to Jessica, Olivia, Mason, Phoebe, Grace, Dominik, Mattia, Luke, Tyler, Faith, Maggie, Summer and Hartley who have all achieved this half term's fluency target of learning the 3 times table and related division facts!
+Well done to Jessica, Olivia, Mason, Phoebe, Grace, Dominik, Mattia, Luke, Tyler, Faith, Maggie, Summer, Aston and Hartley who have all achieved this half term's fluency target of learning the 3 times table and related division facts!

-Well done to Luke, Olivia, Tyler, Phoebe and Grace who have passed their 5 times tables.
+Well done to Luke, Olivia, Tyler, Phoebe, Summer, Mattia and Grace who have passed their 5 times tables.

-Well done to Phoebe, Olivia, Grace, Luke and Hartley for passing their 10 times tables.
+Well done to Phoebe, Olivia, Grace, Luke, Tyler, Summer and Hartley for passing their 10 times tables.

-Well done to Hartley, Phoebe, Olivia and Mason for passing their mixed 2s, 5s and 10s.
+Well done to Hartley, Phoebe, Olivia, Grace, Dominik, Tyler, Luke and Mason for passing their mixed 2s, 5s and 10s.

-Also, well done to Mason and Jessica who have passed their 4 times tables!
+Also, well done to Mason who has passed his 4 times table, and to Jessica who has passed her 4, 6 and 8 times tables!

 There is lots of times table learning going on at the moment!
 Not only are we all working on our half termly fluency target of the 3 times table, but we are also practising our own target times tables as well.